anupam-kumar-krishnan/Namaste-React/03 Laying the foundation/Episode 03 Part 03 - Laying the foundation.md

 ```
 </b>

+### NOTE:
+- JSX (transpiled before it reaches the JS) - PARCEL - Babel
+- JSX => React.createElement => ReactElement - JS Object => HTMLElement(render)
+- This JSX code converts into React.createElement behind the scenes.
+At the end of the day, JSX is React.createElement at the end of the day

 ## _Multiple Line_
  - If you write JSX is multiple lines, then it is mandatory to enclose the code in backets which makes `Babel` easy to understand where JSX is starting and where it is ending